- The Fiscal

 CBO did not estimate the potential macroeconomic effects of the legislation, which lawmakers claim would include productivity and tax revenue increases to help pay for the additional spending.
 Lawmakers also claimed savings from lower-than-expected spending for unemployment compensation and other COVID-related relief that CBO had already accounted for in its baseline.

-Despite lawmakers’ claims, analysts anticipate that a large portion of the spending called for by the infrastructure package will need to be deficit financed.
-While it is commendable that lawmakers at least partially offset the new spending in the Senate version of the bill, it’s clear that the legislation at this stage falls short of being fully fiscally responsible.
-As the bill moves through the legislative process, lawmakers should look for ways to strengthen it by engaging on additional options to offset new spending and by fully paying for their priorities.
+Despite lawmakers’ claims, analysts anticipate that a large portion of the spending in the infrastructure package will be deficit financed.
+While it is commendable that lawmakers at least partially offset this new spending, which represents investments in America’s future, the bill falls short of being fully fiscally responsible.

 Image credit: Photo by Mark Wilson / Getty Images